 But we as a people have grown use to a government that has taken on the persona of Mother.
 “Don’t do that little Johnny, you might fall!”
 “Make sure you eat your organic vegetables little Susie… so you can be a healthy girl”.
-“Make sure you wash your hands… Hold onto that handrail… Put your seatbelt on… Don’t spray the glass cleaner in your eyes…” and on and on ad vomitous!
+“Make sure you wash your hands… Hold onto that handrail… Put your seatbelt on… Don’t spray the glass cleaner in your eyes…” and on and on.

 We all must admit that the thoughts of no Mama-government to hold our hands and halt traffic for us evokes a certain amount of insecurity.
-There is a comfort in Mother’s mandate that we stay on her side of the street where she can keep an eye on us, and us out of trouble; all the while consoling us that we can self-gratify sexually as we wish, under her skirt.
+There is a comfort in Mother’s mandate that we stay on her side of the street where she can keep an eye on us, and us out of trouble; all the while consoling us that we can self-gratify sexually as we wish, under the protection of her skirt.

 But true liberty calls from across the street.
 She beckons the young man come to the neighborhood of uncertainty where she resides, wherein he might discover his destiny, reach his potential and outside of which he will never be anything but his Mama’s little government boy.

 My family and I recently traveled across country and I looked for inexpensive hotels for my overnights.
 I discovered that the average price for a decent hotel was about $70.00 a night.
 So let me see. $70.00 a night equates to about $2100.00 a month for rent.
 Wow, what a rip off for a one-room kitchenless unit in a so-so neighborhood next to a freeway.